Gurudwara Hari Mandir Sahib, Punjab

 Gurudwara Tirgarh Sahib, Himachal Pradesh

-Gurudwara Tirgarh Sahib is situated at a distance of about 22kms from the famed Paonta Sahib Gurudwara in Himachal Pradesh.
-This Gurudwara is famed as a spot from where Guru Gobind Singh shot arrows at his enemies while he was fighting in a battle.
-This Gurudwara is the symbol of courage and is frequented by many devotees who come to pay homage at Paonta Sahib.
+Gurudwara Tirgarh Sahib is situated at a distance of about 22 km from the famed Paonta Sahib Gurudwara in Himachal Pradesh.
+This Gurudwara is known as the place from where Guru Gobind Singh shot arrows at his enemies during a battle.

 Gurudwara Sri Paonta Sahib, Himachal Pradesh